 Reducing carrying costs and loss is only possible once you can look at past use.
 If you look at how much you have now, how much you usually use, and lead time, which is how long it takes to order more inventory, you can then set a par level, which is your reorder threshold.
 Once your inventory goes below this threshold, you know it's time to get more.

 There are a bunch of ways to track inventory, but the traditional ones are prone to error and take a lot of time.
 So, instead of trying to get everything done with paper and pen or spreadsheets, it's worth your time to look into inventory tracking software.
-There are dedicated platforms as well as inventory modules built into CMMS softwares.
+There are dedicated inventory management software's.
 Your specific situation and needs will dictate what's best for you.

 If you're concerned about keeping your data up to date in real-time and secure—and you should be—but don't have the time or IT expertise to set something up, look for a subscription, cloud-based solution.
 A good provider updates the software and backs up the data for you, seamlessly behind the scenes.
 And the data remains your property.
 They're just keeping it safe for you.